mybigday/react-native-global-keyevent/README.md

    rootViewController.view = rootView;
    self.window.rootViewController = rootViewController;
    [self.window makeKeyAndVisible];

 ```

 If you have own custom root view controller, you can follow [`ios/RNGlobalKeyEventViewController.m`](ios/RNGlobalKeyEventViewController.m).

+It's also supported iOS / tvOS version less than 13.4, but it only supports `keyUp` event.

 ### Android